The debate on the proposed nondiscrimination ordinance in Houston just got nasty.

 Recall in Houston isn’t easy.
 Signatures of 25 percent of voters who voted for the official must be collected in 30 days.
 Reasons allowed for recall in the city charter are incompetence, misconduct, malfeasance or unfitness for office.
 Wilson claims passing an ordinance that contradicts state law amounts to incompetence.

 Houston is the only major city in Texas with no nondiscrimination ordinance and the only major city in the U.S. without one.

 According to KHOU, more than 42,000 signatures would have to be collected to a recall of Parker up for a vote.
 Some council members could face recall with less than 2,500 signatures.

-Houston’s anti-gay crusader Dave Wilson was elected to the Houston Community College Board of Trustees recently by misleading voters in a black-majority district into thinking he was black.
-Wilson is white.
+Wilson was elected to the Houston Community College District Board of Trustees in a majority black district by insinuating he was black in his campaign literature.